 Investopedia’s recent article entitled “9 Penalty-Free IRA Withdrawals” examines some IRA withdrawals that can be made during retirement.

 The IRS will hit you with a 10% penalty on an early IRA withdrawal to motivate you to keep your retirement savings intact.
 However, you may be able to get around the penalty in some situations.
-Here are nine circumstances where you can take an early withdrawal from a traditional or Roth IRA without being penalized.
+Here are nine circumstances where you can take an early withdrawal and avoid a traditional or Roth IRA penalty.

 - Unreimbursed Medical Expenses.
 If you don’t have health insurance, or you have out-of-pocket medical expenses that aren’t covered by insurance, you may be able to take penalty-free distributions from your IRA to pay for these expenses.
 To be eligible, you must pay the medical expenses during the same calendar year you make the withdrawal.
 Further, your unreimbursed medical expenses must the more than 10% of your adjusted gross income (AGI).